 Masini believes that the speed and efficiency of Final Cut Pro X translated to higher-quality edits overall.
 “We don’t lose time with rendering and searching for the right assets,” he says.
 “So even with our tight deadlines, I have extra time to refine the edit and work on transitions, colour correction and effects.”

-Rather than sending edited segments to a high-end finishing system for final polish, Xtrem finished the files onsite with Final Cut Pro X using its customisable effects and colour grading.
+Rather than sending edited segments to a high-end finishing system for final polish, Xtrem finished the files onsite with Final Cut Pro X using its customizable effects and colour grading.
 And with real-time performance and background rendering, Xtrem was able to do more effects and still finish faster.
 “When we apply an effect, we see it in real time,” says Le Coroller.

-Although Xtrem produces its primary programmes with English commentary, it also creates international versions for TV channels that have their own journalists or commentators.
+Although Xtrem produces its primary programs with English commentary, it also creates international versions for TV channels that have their own journalists or commentators.
 For that task, too, Xtrem found an efficient tool in Final Cut Pro X. “Roles are a big help as we often have to provide different versions for different international markets, which involves removing graphics and changing audio,” says Le Coroller.
 “Final Cut Pro X allows us to export all those versions at the same time.
 When we’re racing against time, this is a huge benefit.”

 Le Coroller says that Final Cut Pro X allows Xtrem to scale or change if it needs to for each event it covers.
 For that reason, Xtrem will use the same Final Cut Pro X workflow to cover other races during the year, including this year’s remaining FIA World Endurance Championship races.